xinyinglim/articles/cloudfunc-iotcore/README.md

 $   go mod tidy
 ```

 Here's the full code for the Cloud Function.
-This code will update the config of only a single device, but you can modify it to handle more devices.
+It's similar to the earlier code.
+This code updates the config of a single device, but you can modify it to handle more devices.
 ```go
 package main